Dalek Attack

 Dalek Attack is a 1992 video game based on the long-running British science fiction television series Doctor Who, in which the player controls the Doctor and fights recurring adversaries, the Daleks and other enemies.
-In most versions of the game, the player can choose between playing as the Fourth, Fifth or Seventh Doctor; in the MS-DOS and Amiga versions, the player can play as the Second, Fourth or Seventh Doctor, and in the ZX Spectrum version only the Seventh Doctor was available.
+In most versions of the game, the player can choose between playing as Fourth, Fifth or Seventh Doctor; in the MS-DOS and Amiga versions, the player can play as the Second, Fourth or Seventh Doctor, and in the ZX Spectrum version only the Seventh Doctor was available.
 A second player may play as the Doctor's companion (Ace or a UNIT soldier, although in the Spectrum version only Ace is available).
 K-9 also makes appearances later in the game as does Davros, creator of the Daleks in the TV series, as the final end of level boss.
 The game is set in London, Paris, New York, Tokyo and Skaro.

 The game was released on all major formats of the time except for the Amstrad CPC, which was announced but never released.
 It was designed and storyboarded by 221B Software Development.
 Graphics were by John Gyarmati and Wayne Dalton.
 Nick Kimberley programmed the PC, Spectrum and (unreleased) Amstrad versions.
 The Amiga and Atari ST versions were programmed by Richard Turner.
 Jason Heggie was in charge of the Commodore 64 version.
 Music was by Paul Tankard.
 On the PC and Amiga versions, there was a secret room behind some blocks.
 The room gave some of the programming credits for each game, in particular the graphics and music.
 The credits were hidden in this way due to the BBC not wanting individual credits for the game development team to be included in the game.